mhilbrunner/token-hud-wildcard/README.md

 To install the module, follow the Foundry article on [Module Management](https://foundryvtt.com/article/modules/).

-For installation by manifest URL, this is the URL:
+For installation by manifest URL, use this URL:
 `https://raw.githubusercontent.com/mhilbrunner/token-hud-wildcard/master/module.json`

 ZIP file downloads and manifest files for specific module versions are listed under